Eye Movement Desensitization and Reprocessing (EMDR) Therapy offers lasting relief from various kinds of emotional distress.

 When you revisit a traumatic or disturbing event or moment in your mind, the memory itself may be as upsetting as it was initially.
 This happens because the sounds, smells, images and feelings remain the same.
 These traumatic memories create a long-lasting negative effect that can interfere with your perception of the world.
 These memories also have an impact on the way you relate to others.

 – Christine Langley-Obaugh

-The Goal of Eye Movement Desensitization and Reprocessing Therapy
+The Goal of Eye Movement Desensitization and Reprocessing (EMDR) Therapy

-EMDR is a physiologically based therapy designed to help you view disturbing material in a new way, easing feelings of distress and discomfort.
+EMDR therapy is physiologically based and is designed to help you view disturbing material in a new way, easing feelings of distress and discomfort.
 EMDR therapy helps you develop new insight and awareness which allows you to replace negative beliefs and painful emotions with positive thoughts and feelings.

 The History of EMDR

 The initial EMDR study took place in 1989.
 Since that study, positive therapeutic results have been reported with: